 Top Performing Transmitters Compared

 If you’re not an audiophile, and let’s face it, 90% of people reading this aren’t, then maybe the huge convenience factor that Bluetooth offers may be enough to pull you into the new technology.

-I mean seriously, not having to worry about a cable or untangling your headphones, or being able to workout or jog without any hassle is pretty tempting right?
+Seriously, not having to worry about a cable or untangling your headphones, or being able to workout or jog without any hassle is pretty tempting right?

 The small form factor and freedom Bluetooth offers is it’s biggest selling point.
 The technology is constantly evolving too so it may just be a matter of time before audio quality advances enough to match the freedom factor.

 The Verge did a very good little overview on the many ups and downs of Bluetooth headphones.
 It’s a short little video and misses the reason you may be looking for one or the other, but it does a good job summarizing the advantages and disadvantages.